signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaMin"></a>
 # mediaMin

-The mediaMin reference application runs optimized, high-capacity media packet streaming on x86 servers <sup>[1]</sup>, suitable for use on bare-metal, VM, or container platforms. mediaMin reads/writes IP packet streams from/to network interfaces or pcap files (any combination of IPv4 and IPv6), processing multiple concurrent packet streams, with packet handling, DTX, media decoding, stream group processing, and event and packet logging and statistics.
+The mediaMin reference application runs optimized, high-capacity media packet streaming on x86 servers <sup>[1]</sup> used in bare-metal, VM, or container platforms. mediaMin reads/writes IP packet streams from/to network interfaces or pcap files (any combination of IPv4 and IPv6), processing multiple concurrent packet streams, with packet handling, DTX, media decoding, stream group processing, and event and packet logging and statistics.

 For core functionality, mediaMin utilizes SigSRF libraries, including [pktlib](#user-content-pktlib) (packet handling and high-capacity media/packet thread workers), voplib (voice-over-packet interface), streamlib (streaming media signal processing), and others.
 Pktlib includes jitter buffer, DTX, SID and media packet re-ordering and repair, packet formatting, and interface to voplib for media decoding and encoding.